 Bone sarcomas constitute a rare, but devastating, consequence of therapeutic irradiation.
 Radiation-associated sarcomas develop within the radiation field, usually after a latent period of at least 3 years, occurring anytime thereafter.
 The majority of these tumors are osteosarcomas.
 MFH and other histologies also can arise within a radiation field.

 Alkylating agents and anthracyclines administered for unrelated cancers have been implicated as etiologic factors in the development of second malignant neoplasms, particularly osteosarcoma.

 Osteosarcomas can arise in association with Paget disease and rarely in association with benign bone tumors (ie, fibrous dysplasia).
 Chondrosarcomas can develop in the cartilaginous component of osteochondromas (solitary and multiple hereditary exostosis) and in patients with enchondromatosis (Ollier disease and Maffucci syndrome).
 MFH can arise in association with bone infarcts.

 A traumatic event often prompts medical intervention, at which time the bone sarcoma is detected.
 Interestingly, experimental inflammation via wounding in animal models infected with the Rous sarcoma virus led to sarcomagenesis.
 Such a finding is truly intriguing.
-Nonetheless, the relative incidence of trauma to sarcomas certainly implies inflammation alone is not causative.
+Nonetheless, the incidence of trauma relative to that of sarcomas certainly implies inflammation alone is not causative.

 Case reports of bone sarcomas arising in the region in which a metallic prosthetic device has been implanted have been published.
 The rarity of these clinical situations relative to the vast number of devices implanted makes a causal relationship unlikely.